ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

 supporting argument, an attacking argument, or not an argument with respect to a given topic.
 I want to investigate three questions:

-- **Can LLMs provide extra affordance for annotation?** I'd like to explore UI elements in which LLMs can help human annotators reduce their cognitive load when labeling.
+- **Can LLMs provide extra affordance?** I'd like to explore UI elements in which LLMs can help human annotators reduce their cognitive load when labeling.

-- **Are zero-shot annotations from an LLM reliable?** Here, I'd like to benchmark zero-shot annotations from GPT-3 and compare it with some baseline approaches.
+- **Can zero-shot annotations be reliable?** Here, I'd like to benchmark zero-shot annotations from GPT-3 and compare it with some baseline approaches.
 I don't think we should rely on GPT-3 alone to annotate our data, but it doesn't hurt to see if they work.

 - **Can chain-of-thought prompting help?** Chain-of-thought prompting ([Wang, et al., 2023](#wang2023chain)) is often seen in reasoning tasks like arithmetic.
 I posit that annotation is also a reasoning task, and chain-of-thought might help.